Frequently asked questions#

 Jupyter notebooks allow data scientists to explore data, train models, and test hypotheses.
 Being able to run Jupyter is crucial for data science workflows, but individually configuring Jupyter on every workstation can create headaches around authentication, collaboration, and running big jobs.

-Team Notebooks, available as an add-on to Package Security Manager (On-prem), solves this problem by utilizing centrally-administered Jupyter notebooks.
+Team Notebooks, available as an add-on to Package Security Manager, solves this problem by utilizing centrally-administered Jupyter notebooks.
 Authentication, shared environments, storage, and access to computing resources are all set up for you during implementation.
 Additionally, notebooks are automatically configured to use the secure and trusted packages from your Package Security Manager instance, so your users can focus on business needs instead of installation and configuration.

 Team Notebooks also includes ongoing maintenance and support, ensuring your team gets all the benefits of centralized notebooks without the IT burden of maintaining JupyterHub.